isfix/ML-TA/README.md

 ---

-## Sample Backtest Performance (2022–2025)
+## Sample Backtest Performance (2016–2025)

-Performance below is based on EURUSD/GBPUSD from October 2022 to May 2025 using the full ML-TA pipeline:
+Performance below is based on EURUSD/GBPUSD from January 2016 to May 2025 using the full ML-TA pipeline.

+> **Note:** The model used for this backtest was trained only on data from 2022 to 2025, then evaluated on the entire 2016–2025 period.
+This approach demonstrates the model's ability to generalize and reduces the risk of overfitting, as it was not exposed to earlier data during training.
+Notably, the strategy survived the 2020 COVID market crash, highlighting its robustness in highly volatile conditions.

 ### Equity Curve